acanalis/acanalis.github.io/content/en/post/concepts-of-hugo.md

 `<!-- raw HTML omitted -->` at the generated file.
 You can [configure markup](https://gohugo.io/getting-started/configuration-markup#goldmark) to make it "unsafe" and then add all the elements you need.

-But this isn't ideal because the we were writing markdown was to avoid plain HTML in the first place.
+But the advantage of markdown was to avoid writing plain HTML in the first place.

-A friendlier option is to use **shortcodes**: templates you can call from the content files to insert HTML into the page.
+Another option is to use **shortcodes**: templates you can call from the content files to insert HTML into the page.

 Here's an example using the built-in `youtube` shortcode: